Admissions - Miami

 We appreciate your interest in applying for admission to Albizu University.
 Our team of trained professionals will provide you with all the help you need in the selection of the academic program of your interest and assist you with the necessary documentation to complete the admissions process.

-For your convenience, our university offers different ways to file your application for admission:
+For your convenience, our University offers multiple options to assist you with your application submission for admission.

 Miami Campus